Strategy

 Why internal improvement can look like transformation

-does not happen in isolation.
-It happens at the point where users interact with what has been built, and that is shaped far more by , expectation, and understanding than it is by the systems sitting behind it.
-When those users are not properly considered, the transformation may improve how the organisation operates, but it often fails to improve how it is experienced.
+doesn't happen in isolation.
+It happens at the point where users interact with what has been built, and that is shaped far more by , expectation, and understanding than by the systems sitting behind it.
+When users aren't properly considered, the transformation may improve how the organisation operates, but it often fails to improve how it's experienced.

 Transformation can look successful internally while still leaving the user experience largely unchanged.